beescuit9510/stats-for-spotify/README.md

 # Stats for Spotify
-> login with your spotify account and view stas for your account
+> Login with your spotify account and view stats for your account

 ## Table of Contents